marky224/RHEL-Ansible-K8s-IT-Support/Remote Scripts/readme.md

 # Remote Scripts

 Welcome to the `Remote Scripts` subfolder of the [RHEL-Ansible-K8s-IT-Support](https://github.com/marky224/RHEL-Ansible-K8s-IT-Support) project!
-This directory contains scripts to configure two remote nodes (one RHEL 9 workstation and one Windows VM), gather inventory details, set up an Ansible control node on RHEL 9, and deploy a Kubernetes cluster for advanced IT MSP production tools.
+This directory contains scripts to configure a RHEL 9 workstation and a Windows 11 Pro VM as Kubernetes worker nodes, set up an RHEL 9 server as the Ansible control node and Kubernetes control plane, and deploy a cluster for IT MSP production tools.

 ## Purpose

-These scripts configure a RHEL 9 workstation (IP: `192.168.10.134`) and a Windows VM (IP: `192.168.10.136`), gather inventory data, set up an Ansible control node, and deploy Kubernetes for MSP tools (e.g., monitoring, CI/CD).
+These scripts configure a RHEL 9 workstation (IP: `192.168.10.134`) and a Windows 11 Pro VM (IP: `192.168.10.136`) as Kubernetes workers, with an RHEL 9 server as the control plane, using Ansible for centralized deployment of MSP tools (e.g., monitoring, CI/CD).
 They’re:
-- **Simple**: Minimal steps, easy to use.
+- **Simple**: Minimal worker setup, centralized control.
-- **Secure**: Manual key distribution for production quality.
+- **Secure**: Manual key distribution, WinRM prep script.
-- **Focused**: Tailored for a two-VM setup.
+- **Scalable**: Easily add more Linux/Windows workers.

 ## Scripts

 ### 1. `configure_rhel9_node.sh`
-- **Description**: Configures the RHEL 9 workstation with static IP `192.168.10.134` and gathers inventory details.
+- **Description**: Configures the RHEL 9 workstation worker with static IP `192.168.10.134` and gathers inventory details.
 - **Features**: Dynamically detects interface, outputs details, sets network config.
 - **Usage**:
   1. Save as `configure_rhel9_node.sh` on the RHEL 9 VM.